FissoreD/elpi-formalization/theories/notes.md

   $r_{12} \land ... \land r_{1x}$.
 Reset points currently have no role but will be explained in the `next_alt` procedure.

-  The expansion for the `Or` state checks if the left-hand side is dead (i.e., the tree has been fully explored with failure).
+  The expansion for the `Or` tree checks if the left-hand side is dead (i.e., the tree has been fully explored with failure).
 If so, it expands the right- hand side of the `Or` with the substitution written in it.
 Otherwise, it explores the left-hand side.
 Note that within an `Or` node, a **CutBrother**